NilPointer-Software/bdfd-wiki/src/bdscript/getBanReason.md

 ```

 ### Parameters
-- `User ID` User to get the ban reason for
+- `User ID`: User to get the ban reason for
-- `Guild ID` The server id from which to get the ban reason.
+- `Guild ID`: The server id from which to get the ban reason.
 Optional

 #### Example